CNG-LAB/struct_proc_tutorial/README.md

 Now lets pay attention at each line of command and what it stands for:

 ### draft (writting it currently properly) :
+mention how does memory work on the cluster.

 The Temporary Working Directory and The SLURM. *(if you are not familiar with the SLURM you can find information on it int the helpbook document mention in the beginning of this file)*